Two Doral police officers injured, suspect killed in shooting outside Miami-Dade police station – KION546

 By Melissa Alonso, CNN

-Two Doral, Florida, police officers were shot and injured Friday morning outside a Miami-Dade Police Department station, police said
+Two Doral, Florida, police officers were injured and a suspect was killed in a shooting Friday morning outside a Miami-Dade Police Department station, police said.

 The suspect was killed “as a result of the gunfire exchange with officers,” Doral Police spokesperson Rey Valdes told CNN.

+One officer was grazed in the face, but it’s unclear if he was grazed by a bullet or if he was injured by glass when bullets struck his windshield.

-One officer was transported to the hospital in serious but stable condition.
-The officer was wearing a bulletproof vest, and the vest took most of the gunfire, Valdes said.
-He has injuries on his chest, arm, and leg.
+The other officer sustained an injury to his chest but was wearing a bulletproof vest, Valdes said, adding the officer suffered injuries to his arm and leg.

-Some vehicles nearby were struck by bullets, but no additional injuries have been reported, according to Valdes.

-The Doral Police Department is leading the investigation, and investigators are still “piecing together what happened,” said Valdes.
+A bystander also sustained non-life-threatening injuries to his leg, Valdes said, adding, “He was in the wrong place at the wrong time.”

+The other person involved in the argument with the suspect was detained and is being questioned by investigators to determine what led to the shooting, Valdes said.
+There are currently no additional suspects, per police.

+The area where the shooting occurred will be closed for several hours while investigators process the scene, said Valdes.

-Miami-Dade Fire and Rescue crews responded to a “police-related medical call” at the Miami-Dade Police Department’s Midwest District Station just after 11:00 a.m., Miami-Dade Fire Rescue spokeswomen Andrea Rudchenco told CNN.
+Miami-Dade Fire and Rescue crews responded to a “police-related medical call” at the Miami-Dade Police Department’s Midwest District Station just after 11:00 a.m., Miami-Dade Fire Rescue spokeswomen Andrea Rudchenco told CNN earlier.

 One officer was transported by ground to an area hospital, Rudchenco said.